Experience

 Senior Software Engineer

-- Led an AI compilation team designing an LLVM/MLIR-based compiler for Maia 100, GPUs, and CPUs with ONNX Runtime.
-Led the Argo and Nuphar projects.
-Achieved up to 3x cost reduction and 10x acceleration in model release cycles for Azure Cognitive Services.
+• Led an AI compilation team building an LLVM/MLIR-based compiler for Maia 100, GPUs, and CPUs within ONNX Runtime.
+Led the Argo and Nuphar projects, delivering up to 3x cost reduction and 10x faster model release cycles for Azure Cognitive Services.

-- Co-designed pipeline parallelism on ONNX Runtime training.
+• Co-designed pipeline parallelism for ONNX Runtime training.

 July 2017–Aug 2018